donat-b/cronwrap/README.md

 Sometimes you want to be sure that your cron jobs executed successfully.

-However, cron reporting is sub optimal on many levels:
+However, cron reporting is suboptimal on many levels:

 - Reports successful runs by default
 - SMTP is unreliable (false positives in spam filters, random bounces, etc)